 5 Press have participated in three major art book fairs in Australia - the NGV Art Book Fair in 2017 and 2016, and Artspace’s Volume Art Book Fair 2015.
 We will also be presenting our books at the 6th artists’ books + multiples fair 2017, as well as undertaking an artist residency at Portland Bay Press in July this year.
 5 Press have also participated in Buku Mini 2017 in Jogjakarta, Indonesia, at Print Space during the Abbotsford Convent Open House 2016, and most recently the Zine Fair at the Museum of Contemporary Art 2017.

-This coming July, 5 Press will be undertaking a printmaking residency in Portland, Victoria.
+5 Press has just returned from a printmaking residency in Portland, Victoria.

 5 Press are represented in a number of private and public Australian collections including the National Library of Australia (Canberra), the State Library of Victoria, and the University of Melbourne Lenton Parr Music, Visual and Performing Arts Library (Melbourne).